Olivier François

-Olivier François (4 October 1961) is a French business executive and the CEO of Fiat, Abarth, and DS Automobiles since 2011.
+Olivier François (4 October 1961) is a French business executive and the CEO of Fiat and Abarth since 2011.
 He is global chief marketing officer for Stellantis, and a member of the company's Group Executive Council, a position he has held since September 2011.
 Due to his attention to creativity, he has been referred to as "Chrysler's Don Draper".
 In 2024, François was inducted into the American Advertising Federation Hall of Fame.

 Early life and education

 François was born in Paris, and graduated in 1984 from Dauphine University with degrees in management and marketing from CELSA – Sorbonne University (1986) and in Economy and finance from Sciences Po (1988).
 Prior to starting his career within the automotive industry, he started his own music label in France, later working in the export business.
 His passion for music, together with poetry and photography, continues to accompany François in his later career, as witnessed by commercials and special projects in which are involved among others, Sting, Shaggy, and Jennifer Lopez.